nosas/blog/performance_classification/article.md

 Figures 2 and 3 show how the F1-score moves when the precision and recall values are vastly different and exactly the same, respectively.

 If our goal is to have strong precision *and* recall, we should optimize our model's F1-score.
-This is especially true when working with unbalanced datasets or tasks - such as the cancer classification problem.
+This is especially true when working with imbalanced datasets or tasks - such as the cancer classification problem.

 The following section shows how to implement the accuracy, precision, recall and F1-score metrics using python.
 It's not a detailed how-to, but a reference guide for future projects.

 ---
-## Performance measures in Keras, Tensorflow, and scikit-learn
+## Performance measures in code

 The following section is for future references.
 We'll implement and visualize the performance measures with the help of Keras, Tensorflow, and scikit-learn.